 The logical operators perform "bit-wise" operations on the operand(s).
-The operands are converted to 16-bit integer quantities before the operation, and the results of the operations are similarly 16-bit values.
+The operands are converted to 16-bit integer quantities before the operation, and the results of the operation are similarly 16-bit values.

-- LNOT A \ 1's complement of integer
+LNOT A 1's complement of integer

-- A LAND B \ Bit wise AND.
+A LAND B Bit wise AND.

-- A LOR B \ Bit wise OR.
+A LOR B Bit wise OR.

-- A LXOR B \ Bit wise exclusive OR.
+A LXOR B Bit wise exclusive OR.